vishalgunjalSWE/DevOps-Wanderlust-Mega-Project/README.md

 ---

-### 🖼️ Proof of Work: System Dashboards & Terminals
+### 🖼️ Proof of Work: A Curated Platform Gallery
-*Screenshots from the live, running platform.*
+*A curated selection of screenshots from the live, running platform.*

 <details>
 <summary><b>Click to expand and see the platform in action</b></summary>